COST TO SEND ONE BOOK: 40 cents

-WE AIM TO SEND ONE CONTAINER PER YEAR
+WE AIM TO SEND ONE CONTAINER EVERY TWO YEARS

 SO FAR LIBRARY AID INTERNATIONAL HAS SENT: